learnbin.net nav logo

 Choosing the right solvent for UV-vis spectroscopy is very important.
 Solvents are used to dissolve samples that UV vis spectrum is required.
 Solvent to use in UV vis spectroscopic analysis, there are a few requirements/criteria to be considered.

-01. Solvent should not absorb the UV radiation in the same range of compound that spectrum is determined.
+01. The solvent should not absorb the UV radiation in the same range of compound that spectrum is determined.
 So, solvents that don’t contain any conjugated systems are much more suitable.

 02. It should be determined that how solvent affects the fine structure of the absorption band.
 There are two kinds of solvents.
 One is polar solvents and the other is nonpolar solvents.